Optimal Algorithms for Geometric Centers and Depth: The extremal yolk as an implicit

-\SoCGVer{ } \myparagraph{The decision procedure.} Consider the set $\Cell \cap (\R^d \setminus \Dual{\Ball})$, where $\Cell$ is a simplex, and notice that it is the union of the most two convex regions.
-Let $\Cell'$ be one of these two regions of interest, and let $\BX{\Cell'}$ denote the boundary of $\Cell'$.
+If $\Cell'$ is empty, then no constraints are violated.
+Otherwise, we need to check for any violated constraints inside $\Cell'$.
+Let $\BX{\Cell'}$ denote the boundary of $\Cell'$.
 Define $H' \subseteq H$ to be the subset of hyperplanes intersecting $\Cell'$.
 Observe that it suffices to check if there is a vertex $v$ in the arrangement $\ArrX{H'}$ such that: \begin{enumerate*}[label=(\roman*)] \item $v$ has level $k$ in $\Dual{\PS}$, \item $v$ is a member of some cell in the zone $\ZoneY{\BX{\Cell'}}{H'}$, and \item $v$ is contained in $\Cell'$. \end{enumerate*}

 The algorithm computes $\ZoneY{\BX{\Cell'}}{H'}$.
 Next, it chooses a vertex $v$ of the arrangement $\ArrX{H'}$ which lies inside $\Cell'$ and computes its level in $H'$ (adding $\uDepth$ to the count).
 The algorithm then walks around the vertices of the zone \emph{inside} $\Cell'$, computing the level of each vertex along the walk.
 Note that the level between any two adjacent vertices in the arrangement differ by at most a constant (depending on $d$).
 If at any point we find a vertex of the desired level (such a vertex also lies inside $\Cell'$), we report the corresponding median hyperplane which violates the given ball $\Ball$.
 See \figref{walk} for an illustration.